-- Surgery—In some cases, surgery may be needed to open up the duct.
-In one type of surgery, the doctor puts a tiny, flexible instrument into the tear duct to see what is causing the blockage.
-The doctor may then flush fluid through the instrument.
-A laser may be used to cut away the blockage.
+- Surgery—Babies who are not helped by these methods may need surgery.
+A tiny, flexible instrument will be placed into the tear duct.
+The doctor may then flush fluid through it.
+A laser may be used to cut away any blockage.

 Healthy Children—American Academy of Pediatrics http://www.healthychildren.org

 Caring for Kids—Canadian Pediatric Society http://www.caringforkids.cps.ca

 Nasolacrimal duct obstruction.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/nasolacrimal-duct-obstruction-15.
 Accessed August 19, 2021.

 Surgery for tear duct blockage.
 Kid's Health—Nemours Foundation website.
 Available at: http://kidshealth.org/parent/general/eyes/tear%5Fduct%5Fobstruct%5Fsurgery.html.
 Accessed August 19, 2021.